 Here's some information to help you prepare for your appointment.

 What you can do

-Preparing a list of questions for your doctor will help you make the most of your time together.
-List your questions from most important to least important.
+Prepare a list of questions for your doctor to help you make the most of your time together.
+List your questions from most to least important.
 For Tourette syndrome, some basic questions to ask your doctor include:

 Don't hesitate to ask other questions during your appointment anytime you don't understand something or need more information.